weakish/docs-en/views/realtime_v2.md

 * For each app, at most 160,000 messages can be delivered to all the clients in each second.
 The messages exceeding the limit will be discarded.
 Please [contact us](/help.html) if your app needs higher quota.
 * At most 50 messages can be sent through API in every second.
 If there are more than 50 messages, the extra messages will be put into the queue.
 The queue can hold at most 10,000 messages and those exceeding the limit will be discarded.
 * The size of each message shall be less than or equal to 5 KB.
 * Each conversation can hold at most 500 people.
-If you add more than 500 IDs into the `m` field with LeanStorage API, only the first 500 IDs will be added.
+If you add more than 500 IDs into the `m` field with LeanStorage API, only the first 500 IDs will be used.
 * The same ID is not supposed to be logged in on too many devices.
 If we detect that an ID is logged in on more than 5 IP addresses at the same time, this ID will be billed with each IP as an independent user on that day.
 * If a user has more than 50 conversations containing unread messages, the cloud will **randomly** pick 50 of them and deliver their unread messages (or the amounts of them) to the user when the user logs in.
 The undelivered messages will not be lost but need to be manually retrieved.
 * If a user has a conversation containing more than 100 offline messages, the former messages will not be automatically delivered when the user logs in and the user will not see the amount of them.
 The undelivered messages can be manually retrieved.